 You're here because videos aren't playing properly, or maybe not at all.

-Bob Easton here as technical support for Mary May's web sites.
-I've been helping people with videos for years, and I can assure you that the problem is NOT you or anything you are doing wrong.
+The problem is probably not you or anything you are doing wrong.
 The problems are inevitably, 99.44% of the time, due to either a slow network connection or the web browser you are using.

 First, is this a new problem for you?
 Did videos used to play and are now giving you problems?